 Sarah Mello, MA, MS, LPC, ACS

 Sarah is the owner and Clinical Director of Here and Now Counseling and has been in private practice since 2014.
 She received her counseling degree from Capella University and completed a three-year post graduate training program at The Gestalt Training Institute of Philadelphia, where she is also a member of the faculty.
 Sarah works with individuals ages 16 and up, couples, and families.
+(Aetna insurance accepted)

-Specialties: Anxiety, Depression, Couples Therapy, Divorced families, Gender Issues
+Specialties: Anxiety, Depression, Trauma, Gender Issues, ASD

 Hobbies and Interests: Fiber arts, encaustic painting, and roadside attractions.